-For more than 20 years, the physicians and healthcare providers at Riverhills Neuroscience have recognized the inseparable link between medical care and mental health care.
-Behavioral factors can have a significant impact on treatment outcomes.
+For more than 20 years, the physicians and healthcare providers at Riverhills Neuroscience have recognized the inseparable link between physical health and mental health.
 Clinical science is continually enhancing our understanding of the role behavioral, psychological, sociological, and environmental factors play in daily practices, and how these elements influence overall health and well-being.
-Beliefs, emotions, behaviors, thoughts, family and cultural systems are all as relevant to health as genetic inheritance and physiology.

 Behavioral Medicine Specialists